 Porcelain dishes with deep blue spreading make every day a little better.

-We want to be a kiln that pursues the depth and breadth of blue.
+We want to be a studio that pursues the depth and breadth of blue.

 Creativity, integrity, and being close to people’s lives.